vmallet/ida-plugins/README.md

 * [TurboDiff](http://www.coresecurity.com/corelabs-research/open-source-tools/turbodiff): Turbodiff is a binary diffing tool developed as an IDA plugin.
 It discovers and analyzes differences between the functions of two binaries.

-* [UEFI_RETool](https://github.com/yeggor/UEFI_RETool/tree/master/ida_plugin): IDA Plugin for UEFI firmware executable images analysing
+* [UEFI_RETool](https://github.com/yeggor/UEFI_RETool/tree/master/ida_plugin): IDA Plugin for UEFI firmware analysis.
+This plugin allows you to automatically analyse the input UEFI images, as well as search for dependencies between UEFI images in firmware.

 * [uEmu](https://github.com/alexhude/uEmu): uEmu is a tiny cute emulator plugin for IDA based on unicorn engine.
 Supports following architectures out of the box: x86, x64, ARM, ARM64, MIPS, MIPS64